 Yorke: Printed by Alice Broade, and are to be sold by Francis Mawburne at the Minster-Gates, 1661.

 John White 1680 – 1715

-In his will, White left the estate to his son but his printing equipment was given to his wife, Grace.
-His son was the result of his first marriage which caused Grace to then leave the printing equipment to her own grandson Charles Bourne.
-Further money was left to ‘Alice Guy, her maid-servant’ – who later married Bourne and, after his death, remarried as a widow to Thomas Gent.
-So by marriage Gent obtained a print business in York.
+White left the estate to his son but his printing equipment was given to his wife, Grace.
+His son was the result of his first marriage so Grace chose to leave her printing equipment to her own grandson, Charles Bourne.
+Some money was also left to ‘Alice Guy, her maid-servant’ who later married Bourne and, after his death, remarried as a widow to Thomas Gent.
+So, by marriage to Alice Guy, Thomas Gent obtained a print business in York.

-Today York’s printing past can be spotted along its streets through the carved red devil situated on Stonegate at the entrance of Coffee Yard, placed there in 1888 as a representation of the York Printers.
-Thomas Gent’s original printing office was situated at No.33, Coffee Yard and the previous York Printers, such as Thomas and Alice Broad and their son in law John White, printed near this location.
-This aspect of history may not be visible in the same way as the striking 13th century walls or the celebrated Viking past, but it remains a quietly valuable aspect of York’s history.
+Today York’s printing past can be spotted along its streets.
+The carved red devil situated on Stonegate at the entrance of Coffee Yard was placed there in 1888 as a representation of the York Printers.
+Thomas Gent’s original printing office was situated at No.33, Coffee Yard and the previous printers of York, such as Thomas and Alice Broad and their son in law John White, printed near this location.
+The early printers of York may not be visible in the same way as the striking 13th century walls or the celebrated Viking past, but they remain a quietly valuable aspect of York’s history.

 Holdsworth, W. S. “Press Control and Copyright in the 16th and 17th Centuries,” The Yale Law Journal.
 Yale: The Yale Law Journal Company.
 29. 8, 1920, pp. 841-858.

 “No Longer in Print” The York Press, April 2005.